A Helical-Deflector-Based Radio-Frequency Spiral Scanning System for keV Energy Electrons: Experimental Studies

-Experimental studies were performed using two different helical RF deflectors (half and full period), each having dimensions selected for a frequency of 500~MHz.
+Experimental studies were performed using two different helical RF deflectors (half- and full-period), each with dimensions optimized for a frequency of 500\,MHz.
 A photograph of the first, half-period deflector is shown in Fig.~\ref{fig:fig5_deflector_half_photo}.
-It is mounted in a quartz tube, has a diameter of 8~mm and a length of 30~mm.
+The deflector is 30\,mm long and is made up of two thin copper electrodes, each 3\,mm in width.
+These electrodes are positioned inside a quartz tube with an inner diameter of 7.6\,mm, arranged diametrically opposite each other.

 Subsequent measurements were performed using two different phase-locked RF frequencies.
 When only one RF signal was applied to the deflector the ellipse or circle was obtained on the anode.
 When two RF signals were applied, then a spiral was obtained.
 Figure~\ref{fig:fig6_halfdefl} shows an example of experimental and theoretical results for two different RF signal parameters (see Section~\ref{sec:theory}).
-The dynamic range of a single circular spectrum, which lasts about 2~ns at frequencies $f_1=500$~MHz or $f_2=600$~MHz, increases to $T_b=10$~ns when two RF signals are applied together.

-Parameter $f_c=\omega_c/2\pi$ characterizes the deflector.
-In theory, $f_c$ should be 500~MHz, but some deviation from this value is observed, which may be caused by non-uniform fields inside the deflector.
+It should be noted that, in the present experimental conditions, the $\Delta\varphi$ is neither controlled nor independently measured.
+For this reason, a direct point-by-point quantitative comparison between the calculated and measured traces is not uniquely defined.
+Instead, the comparison is performed at the level of the global image morphology.
+Specifically, we evaluate the agreement in terms of the characteristic geometrical features of the spiral patterns, including their topology, orientation, and the relative spacing of successive turns.
+As seen in Fig.~\ref{fig:fig6_halfdefl}, the theoretical model reproduces the main features of the observed patterns, for physically reasonable choices of the phase offsets.
+The temporal dynamic range of a single circular spectrum, which lasts about 2\,ns at frequencies $f_1=500$\,MHz or $f_2=600$\,MHz, increases to $T_b=10$\,ns when two RF signals are applied together.